Heather McLees-Frazier, M.A., LCCE, Owner, Childbirth Educator, and Birth Doula

 My family is the center of my life.
 With three active boys at home and one who lives on in my heart, my emotional connection to my children and husband is my bedrock as I attend births, teach Open Arms birthing classes, and complete my own prerequisites for nurse-midwifery.
 It’s a busy life and I wouldn’t trade it for anything!

 As an undergraduate, I studied human anatomy and ten years later received my M.A. in women’s Renaissance history.
 These fields of study give me both a broad understanding of the societal effects of our maternity care choices and a practical understanding of what makes birth healthy and satisfying for individual people.
-In five years as a doula, I’ve walked the journey of birth with over three dozen couples, as well as experiencing the joyful water birth of my third son and the painful but beautiful stillbirth of my fourth.
+In five years as a doula, I’ve walked the journey of birth with over forty families, as well as experiencing the joyful water birth of my third son and the painful but beautiful stillbirth of my fourth.
 All of this informs my approach when I work with clients.
 My practice is rooted in trust: trust of the pregnant parent’s body and instincts, and trust that each child is born in the way that he or she needs.
 Birth to me is both sacred and mundane.
 It has the potential to be transformative to everyone who goes through it, yet it is also a normal life experience for half the world’s population!
 In the tension between these two sides of birthing, we find our footing as parents; we reshape how we view ourselves; we deepen our relationships with our partners; and we develop skills and strengths we can apply to challenges throughout the rest of our lives.